mtanlee07/go-ipfs/contribute.md

 We use CI tests which run when you push to your branch.
 To run the tests locally, you can run any of these: `make build`, `make install`, `make test`, `go test ./...`, depending on what youre looking to do.
 Generally `go test ./...` is your best bet.

+### Branch Names

+If you are working on a new feature, prefix your branch name with `feat/`.
+If you are fixing an issue, `fix/`.
+If you are simply adding tests, `test/`.
+If you are adding documentation, `docs/`.

+After that, try to signal what part of the codebase this branch is working on.
+For example, if you are adding a new test to the dht that tests for nil providers being returned, then `test/dht/nil-provs` would be acceptable.

+Please also try to keep branch names around or under 20 characters.
+It keeps things a little cleaner overall.

 ### Commit messages

 Commit messages must start with a short subject line, followed by an optional,